-As a guaranty agency, Trellis insures your FFEL loans in case you defaulted.
+As a student loan guarantor agency, Trellis insures your FFELP Loans in case you default.

-When that happened, Trellis paid the lender that made your loan and took over collections.
+When that happened, Trellis, as the guaranty agency, paid the lender that made your loan and took over collections.
 You now owe Trellis.

 So is Trellis a legit company?
 Yes, Trellis Company is legit.

-Trellis Company used to Texas Guaranteed Student Loan
+Trellis Company used to be Texas Guaranteed Student Loan Corporation.